caraclarke/angular2-tour-of-heroes/notes.md

 *Angular is modular* &mdash; collection of library modules each made of up several related features used to build an application

-multi-line templates in components need backticks instead of quotes
+multi-line strings need backticks instead of quotes